conscious-lang/conscious-lang-docs/faq.md

-# Frequently Asked QUestions: Conscious Language Program
+# Frequently Asked Questions: Conscious Language Program

 ## What is a "conscious language" effort?